Celebrating our TGCS Members

-2016.
-Raymond Barsa, Jr., TGCS Member Since 1992
+Raymond B. Jr., TGCS Member Since 1992

 RJ participated in Season 2 of ABC’s Battlebots this summer.
 RJ is a Manufacturing Engineer at SpaceX and is the captain of Escape Velocity, one of the Battlebot teams battling for the championship.
 A long-time Member of TGCS, RJ was inspired to love robots from his participation years ago as a child in TGCS’ LEGO Robotics class with The Saturday Workshop.
 It comes as no surprise that RJ has continued his work with robots and is now showcasing his team’s robot launcher creation on Battlebots.
 Battlebots is a revived TV series that features homemade robots battling against each other in a single elimination tournament style format, until there is one champion.
 The show focuses on the design and build of each robot, the bot builder backstories, their intense pursuit of the championship, and the spectacle of the event.
 There are cash prizes for winners in the Championship Rounds.
 To see RJ’s accomplishments and learn more about Battlebots, click on the link below (RJ is the one in the vest!).
 Congratulations, RJ – may the Bot Force be with you!

-2015.
-Cole Pryor, TGCS Member Since 2010
+Cole P., TGCS Member Since 2010

-Cole Pryor is the 2nd Place National Winner of the 2015 Most Philosophical 3rd Grader in America, from the Kids Philosophy Slam contest.
+Cole is the 2nd Place National Winner of the 2015 Most Philosophical 3rd Grader in America, from the Kids Philosophy Slam contest.
 The topic was Violence or Compassion: Which has a greater impact on society?
 Cole’s winning entry was extremely thought-provoking and we congratulate Cole for this wonderful accomplishment!
 See below for Cole’s winning submission:

 I think compassion has a greater impact on society than violence because compassion is addition and violence is subtraction.
 Compassion makes the world better because it produces more people, animals, and plants.
 Compassion is medicine that saves people from hurt and death.
 Compassion creates love, technology and inventions.
 Compassion fosters more compassion, which leads to a better world for all.

-2015.
-Mark Leschinsky, TGCS Member Since 2014
+Mark L., TGCS Member Since 2014

-Nine-year-old Mark Leschinsky was the youngest of six students nationwide to be selected as an Inductee to the National Gallery of America’s Young Inventors on September 12, 2015 at the Thomas Edison National Historic Park.
+Nine-year-old Mark was the youngest of six students nationwide to be selected as an Inductee to the National Gallery of America’s Young Inventors on September 12, 2015 at the Thomas Edison National Historic Park.
 This is the Nation’s Top Honor as a Hall of Fame for inventors up to age nineteen.

-Marc received the 2015 Edison Innovation Induction Award for his invention of the “Self-Disinfecting Hazmat Suit for Healthcare Workers” in 2014, to protect healthcare workers from the Ebola virus.
+Mark received the 2015 Edison Innovation Induction Award for his invention of the “Self-Disinfecting Hazmat Suit for Healthcare Workers” in 2014, to protect healthcare workers from the Ebola virus.
 His invention can also be used for protection against any highly contagious diseases such as MRSA, SARS, Anthrax, etc. Mark further perfected the design by adding cooling, coloring, evaporating and thickening agents, in addition to a disinfecting solution.
 Congratulations to Mark, for this extraordinary achievement!

 Mark receives an Edison Innovation Award from John Keegan, The President of Edison Innovation Foundation.